 It is always bright and sunny somewhere in the world.

 We love vacations—they allow us to explore the many breathtaking jewels our little planet has to offer.
-They give us glimpses and reminders that the earth is big and diverse and that there is a space—somewhere—for everyone, whoever you are, wherever you are from.
+They give us glimpses and reminders that the Earth is big and diverse and that there is space for everyone, whoever you are, wherever you are from.

 That is why when it comes to holidays, we try to see a *new* place each time.

 This gorgeous gem off the Spanish coast is known for its diversity of activities.
 It is a so-called party island, but even those of us who prefer quiet and relaxed will find a lot of things to do and see in Mallorca, including limestone mountains, secluded coves, wineries, and Spanish architecture.